mikegwhit/nodeclient/readme.md

 # NCLI R1

-NodeSass CLI (NCLI) assists developers with managing multiple Node.js packages in an application ecosystem.
+nodeclient (NCLI) assists developers with managing multiple Node.js packages in an application ecosystem.
 With NCLI, you can readily call scripts and manage configurations.

 ## Rationale